jasonferrier/weather-map/README.md

 # Browser support

+Modern browsers that support WebGL are supported.
+For more information, visit the [Mapbox documentation](https://docs.mapbox.com/help/troubleshooting/mapbox-browser-support/) to ensure your browser meets the requirements for Mapbox GL JS.

-**NOTE** Internet Explorer 11 is not supported due to the use of the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+**NOTE** Internet Explorer 11 is not supported due to the use of Mapbox GL JS v2 as well as the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 That and it reached end of life support from Microsoft in June 2022.

 # How to launch Application